-Got a craving for wide open spaces, blockbuster beaches, out-of-the-way campsites and nights sleeping under the stars?
-An overland adventure through Australia offers all this plus kangaroos, emus, rock formations, outback larrikins, bush pubs and a fair few insects that are best left to their own devices.
+Got a craving for wide open spaces, out-of-the-way campsites and nights sleeping under the stars?
+An overland adventure through Australia offers all this plus kangaroos, emus, rock formations, bush pubs and a fair few insects that are best left to their own devices.

-But what will an overland journey through Australia be like?
+But what are the main things to expect on an overland journey through Australia?

 Take a seat around the virtual campfire and read on to find out what to expect when on an overland trip through Australia’s heartland.